Khazret Sultan

 Khazret Sultan (Uzbek: Hazrati Sulton choʻqqisi) is a mountain in Uzbekistan, with an elevation of 4643 m.
 It is considered to be the highest point in this country.

 The mountain is located on the border of Uzbekistan's Surkhondaryo Region and Tajikistan's Sughd Region, in the Gissar Range.
-The mountain was formerly known as "Peak of the 22nd Congress of the Communist Party".
+According to the 1997 book Guide to the butterflies of Russia and adjacent territories: Lepidoptera, Rhopalocera (vol. 1), the species Colias wiskotti and Melanargia parce were discovered in the 19th century on this mountain.